Rhythm Inn

 Rhythm Inn is a 1951 American film starring Jane Frazee.

 Plot

-Band leader Dusty Rhodes and his combo are in trouble with the local constabulary and are forced to put up their musical instruments in a music store as security for a loan to pay a fine.
-But, in order for the group to fulfill their commitment at the "Rhythm Inn", the band's singer, Carol Denton, prevails upon Eddie Thompson, who works at the store and is an amateur songwriter, to smuggle the instruments to the band each night without his employer's knowledge.
-Eddie's girlfriend, Betty Parker, misunderstands the relationship between Eddie and Carol, and complications arise.
+Band leader Dusty Rhodes and his combo are in trouble with the local authorities and must surrender their instruments to a music store as security for a loan to pay a fine.
+In order for the group to fulfill their commitment at the Rhythm Inn, the band's singer Carol Denton persuades Eddie Thompson, who works at the store and is an amateur songwriter, to smuggle the instruments to the band each night without his employer's knowledge.
+Eddie's girlfriend Betty Parker misunderstands the relationship between Eddie and Carol, and complications arise.